Yoga for Runners

 Program Director

 A Certified Program Director shall be assigned to you once your purchase of this Program is confirmed.
-Our Program Director shall teach our proprietary Program on a step-by-step basis to our clients so that they could practice our Program at home for lasting results even after our Program has ended.
-It is a lifetime skillset that we are imparting to our clients for their health and wellness.
+You shall learn our proprietary Program, guided by our Program Director, on a step-by-step basis so that you could practice our Program at home for lasting results.
+It is a lifetime skillset that you are getting from us for your health and wellness.

 Program Disclaimer